 These 10 diabetes superfoods can help you control your blood glucose levels, lose weight or maintain a healthy weight and prevent heart disease.
-That’s great news for people with diabetes!
-Learn more about these superfoods and how to incorporate them into your daily nutrition plan.

 Blueberries contain both insoluble fibre (which flushes fat out of your system) and soluble fibre (which slows down the emptying of your stomach, and improves blood sugar control).
 Eat a handful of fresh berries with a meal, or sprinkle them on yogurt or oatmeal.
 Learn about other fruits that are good to add to your menu in this article.

 Almonds, cashews and walnuts contain heart-healthy omega 3 fats, and their fibre content also helps you feel full.
 One ounce of these nuts makes a great between-meal snack; you can also add a handful of nuts to a salad or sprinkle them over yogurt.
 Learn more about the health benefits of nuts from our dietitian here.